Mathew D. Rhys – Architect, Co-Founder

-Writer, Art Director, Continuity Supervisor and Ideal Comics co-founder, Mathew D. Rhys has been writing super-hero fiction since high school.
+Writer, Continuity Supervisor, Editor, and Ideal Comics co-founder, Mathew D. Rhys has been writing super-hero fiction since high school.
 A former staff writer for the fan-magazine, Fanzing, he wrote for the eight issues prior to the magazine’s cancellation.
 During that time, he acquired 17 separate by-lines on both articles and stories.
 In addition to this, he has completed five other short stories, numerous comic books scripts, and one novella.
+Chris Lawton and Rhys founded Ideal Comics in 2005.
 He is not as much a fan of brevity as it seems.

 Christopher David Lawton – Script Supervisor, Co-Founder